simolus3/drift/docs/pages/docs/platforms.md

 When you use drift in [another isolate]({{ 'Advanced Features/isolates.md' | pageUrl }}), you'll also need to apply the opening overrides on that background isolate.
 You can call them in the isolate's entrypoint before using any drift apis.

+For standard Flutter tests running in a Dart VM without native plugins, you can use a `flutter_test_config.dart` file to ensure that a recent version of sqlite3 is available.
+An example for this is available [here](https://github.com/simolus3/drift/discussions/1745#discussioncomment-2326294).
+For Dart tests, a similar logic could be put into a `setupAll` callback.